10 Sweaters Your Dog Might Need This Winter — Really

 Share Article

-OK, dog parents, before the first flurry of snowflakes fall it’s time we clear something up: Your dog can get coldopens in a new tab.
+OK, dog parents, well before the first flurry of snowflakes fall, it’s time we clear something up: Your dog can get coldopens in a new tab.
 For years, people have perpetuated the myth that their pups have fur coats to protect them against the cold weather, and it’s simply wrong — and dangerous.
-“Just like us, many dogs are more comfortable outside when wearing an extra layer,” saysopens in a new tab Dr. Nancy Kay, a board-certified specialist in the American College of Veterinary Internal Medicine.
+“Just like us, many dogs are more comfortable outside when wearing an extra layer,” says Dr. Nancy Kay, a board-certified specialist in the American College of Veterinary Internal Medicine.
 In other words, sweater weather isn’t just for crunchy-leaf season; your pup could benefit from a jumper (as they say in the U.K.) all winter long.

 Bottom line, it seems that it is the rule — not the exception — that your dog needs a go-to extra layer for those extra-chilly nights.
 Luckily, there has never been more variety when it comes to comfortable and stylish options for your pup.
-Below, our sweater weather favorites to keep your favorite family member toasty all winter long.
+Below, our sweater weather favorites to keep your favorite family member toasty all autumn and winter long.

 Btw, our editors (and their pets) picked out these products.
 They’re always in stock at the time we publish, but there’s a chance they’ll sell out.
 If you do buy through our links, we may earn a commission.
 (We’ve got a lot of toys to buy over here, you know?)

-Remember, pup parents: Introduce your dog to clothing on a slow and steady basis!
-Many dogs will not be used to wearing an extra layer — even when they are needed to keep them warm during below-freezing potty breaks.
+Remember, pup parents: Introduce your dog to clothing on a slow and steady basis.
+Many dogs will not be used to wearing an extra layer — even when they are needed to keep them warm during below-freezing potty breaksopens in a new tab.
 Don’t wait until it’s negative-zero degrees outside to wrangle your pup into a sweater for the first time.
 Instead, consult training methodsopens in a new tab similar to teaching them how to wear a harness to get them comfortable and cozy (and safe!) this winter.

 Rebecca Caplan